evaCastro/ndn-signed-data/src/producer-signed-data3/README.md

     There are 3 different ways to configure the validation at the consumer:

-    a) Run the consumer from `ndn-signed-data/` folder using the provider-signed-data1 and the validation rules in `./config/validation-3a.conf`:
+    a) Run the consumer from `ndn-signed-data/` folder using the provider-signed-data1 and the validation rules in
+      `./config/validation-3a.conf`, which explicitly defines the
+      chain of certificates needed to validate:

         rule
         {